Find Affordable College Courses

 $6,878 Average Tuition & Fees

-With a ranking of #8, Kellogg Community College did quite well on this year’s best value schools for allied health and medical assisting services students.
-Located in the city of Battle Creek, Kellogg Community College is a public college with a small student population.
+Kellogg Community College ranked #8 on this year’s Best Value Allied Health Services Schools in Michigan list.
+Located in the city of Battle Creek, Kellogg Community College is a public school with a small student population.

 In-state tuition fees for undergraduate students at Kellogg Community College are $6,878 per year.